Brodmann area 45: Prefrontal cortex and the cognitive control of memory

 Pars triangularis has been shown to have a role in cognitive control of memory.
 There are more ways than one to remember something.
-When a person remembers, (s)he retrieves information from storage in a memory center of the brain.
+When a person remembers, they retrieve information from storage in a memory center of the brain.
 This information may be the muscle contraction sequence for shoe-tying, the face of a loved one, or anything in between.
 When someone remembers something automatically, without concentrating on it and without trying, it is called "bottom-up" processing.
 But sometimes, people really have to struggle to remember something.
 A student taking a test and trying to remember the answer to a question is concentrating their attention on retrieving the memory.
 The student is exhibiting cognitive control over their memory.
 This type of processing is directed, in part, by the ventrolateral prefrontal cortex (VLPFC).
 Pars triangularis is found in this region.

 When reading aloud, people must decode written language to decipher its pronunciation.
 This processing takes place in Broca's area.
 The reader might use previous knowledge of a word in order to correctly vocalize it, or the reader might use knowledge of systematic letter combinations, which represent corresponding phonemes.
 Scientists can learn about what the brain is doing while people process language by looking at what it does with errors in language.
 As above, scientists can investigate the extra processing that occurs when people are challenged with a problem.
 In this case, scientists took advantage of the way pseudo-words and exception words by examining the brain as it interprets these problematic words.

 When people process language, they use different parts of Broca's area for different things.
 Pars triangularis is involved in a specific type of language processing.
 Specifically, pars triangularis becomes activated when people read exception words, which are words with atypical spelling-to-sound relationships.
 For example, "have" is an exception word because it is pronounced with a short "a", which is contrary to grammatical rules of pronunciation.
 The "e" at the end of the word should lead to the pronunciation of the long "a" sound, as in "cave" or "rave".
 Because we are so familiar with the word "have", we are able to remember its pronunciation, and we don't have to think through the rules each time we read it.
 Pars triangularis helps us do that.